Suggested Thesis Topics

 Technology, Data, and AI

-How can agentic AI apply to contract administration reduce cycle times for sustainment-critical actions such as delivery acceleration, surge production, and quality deficiency resolution?
+How can agentic AI applied to contract administration reduce cycle times for sustainment-critical actions such as delivery acceleration, surge production, and quality deficiency resolution?

 Technology, Data, and AI